 The Ultimate Dinner Party Wine

 If you’re stuck on what to bring to a dinner party, try a Ripasso.
-They have great flavour, pairs well a variety of foods, has a bit of old world and cultural elegance, and are generally not expensive.
+They have great flavour, pairs well a variety of foods, has a bit of old world and refined elegance, and are generally not expensive.

 Do you have a favourite Ripasso and Wine Pairing?
 Let us know in the comments Below!